alexakearns/Bank_Tech_Test/README.md

 ```
 As a client,
 So I can keep track of my money,
-I would like to have an initial balance of my choice.
+I would like to have an initial balance zero.

 As a client,
 So I can save money in my balance,